Summary

 Historically, shareholders who retained Infosys stock post-buybacks have outperformed benchmarks.
 Buybacks contract supply, elevate per-share metrics, and catalyze future PE expansion.
 Over extended horizons, these cumulative benefits compound.

+For long-term portfolios, Infosys continues to represent a blend of stability and compounding opportunity.
 From Acumen’s long-view framework, recurring buybacks function as the “investment flywheel,” regularly tightening share capital while enhancing per-share profitability.

 FAQs